This course is designed to be completed in 10 lessons over about 14 weeks.

 At the end of each 3-week phase, I’ve allowed a week off from new content, to enable you to focus on skills and technique development.

 This will support you, the student, to practice, solidify, and master skills and habits, so you can reach your intended goals.

 Course lessons are broken into 10-ish minute segments.

-You can do the reading (or watch the videos) in several 10-15 minute sessions, or you can do them all at one time each week.
+You can do the reading (or watch the videos, when available) in several 10-15 minute sessions, or you can do them all at one time each week.

 You will need a calendar, a place to write, and a place to store your writing.

 - If you are electronically inclined, especially if you are cell-phone and computer savvy, I urge you to create and use a free Google Drive account, which includes an online writing application called “docs”.
 This will make it easy to create, store, edit, and reference your documents later.
-Your Google drive account also includes a free calendar application, where you can schedule reminders for your work in this course, and other important meetings.
+Your Google drive account also includes a free calendar application, where you can schedule reminders for your work in this course.

 - If you prefer pen (or pencil) and paper, a simple 79 cent spiral notebook will work well, too.